aisuvro/IC-b3-CI-Assignment-1/README.md

 # IC-b3-CI-Assignment-1

-## Author: Md.
+**Author**: Md.
 Al Imran Suvro

 This project is a Laravel-based web application designed to demonstrate continuous integration (CI) practices.
-It includes a variety of features and configurations to support modern web development workflows.
+It includes a variety of features and configurations to support modern web development workflows, including Docker for containerized deployment.

 ## Features